beanurn/orthoset/readme.md

 Also, run `RSEM_results_sorted_by_comp_numerical.pl` to get a numerically sorted version of `RSEM.isoforms.results` (`bom_RSEM.isoforms.results.sorted`) and place this into `input_files` as well.

 For the pairwise analysis of contigs within components run `Trinity_analyse_comp_batch.pl` Make sure the path to MUSCLE is specified.
-Then run `Trinity_analyse_comp_batch.pl`.
 For each pair, it calls `Trinity_align_components4.pl`.
-It first does a MUSCLE alignment of the contigs, then defragments the alignment as required by calling `Trinity_defragment_alignments_2seq.pl` and finally collects BLASTX annotations and ORFs from the input files.
+It first does a MUSCLE alignment of the contigs, then defragments the alignment as required by calling `Trinity_defragment_alignments_2seq.pl` and finally collects BLASTX and ORF annotations from the input files.
 These are appended to alignment file (.afa).
 The names of these alignments are written to a file `aligned_sequences.txt`.
 Every 50 alignments, this file is passed to `Trinity_analyse_components2.pl` which scans the alignments for biological feature and computes the sequence similarity in good and bad alignment stretches.
 These data are appended to `bom_component_crunch.txt`.

 The command line for `Trinity_analyse_comp_batch.pl`is

 	perl Trinity_analyse_comp_batch.pl <fn> <start_comp> <stop_comp>

-where <fn> is `bom_crunch_contigs.txt.sorted`.
-The taxon identifier is extracted from this filename. <start_comp> and <end_comp> define the subset of the components to be analysed.
+where fn is `bom_crunch_contigs.txt.sorted`.
+The taxon identifier is extracted from this filename. start_comp and end_comp define the subset of the components to be analysed.
 Choose the first component as start and a non-existent end component to run the analysis for all components in the input file.